fashberg/WThermostatBeca/README.md

 Flash the original firmware (see installation).
 Write me a message with your exact model and which parameter was not correct.
 Maybe your MQTT-server received some unknown messages - this would be also helpful for me.
 Again: I have tested this only with model BHT-002-GBLW.
 If you have another device, don't expect that this is working directly.

-## Build this firmware from source
+## Build this firmware from source and contributing

 For building from sources and coding i suggest VS Code and PlatformIO.
 You can also use Gitpod.